By Alison Laurio

 “His mind is stimulated because of the swim, and he’s developing mindfulness,” she said.
 “It’s also good for his speech and fine motor skills.”

-NASW members can read the full story at Social Work Advocates magazine after logging in here.
+NASW members can read the full story in Social Work Advocates magazine.